miguelarcilla/az-tf-starterpacks/Event-Driven Processing - Event Hub, ACI, Cosmos DB/README.md

     az acr login -n ACR_NAME # Authenticate into the Azure Container Registry docker push ACR_NAME.azurecr.io/receivepy:latest # Push the Docker image to the Azure Container Registry
     ```

+**TO-DO - THE FOLLOWING SECTION HAS NOT YET BEEN IMPLEMENTED**

+8. At this point, the first layer of Azure resources and the container that listens to the Event Hub have been deployed.
+Navigate to [tf-deployment-layers/layer-2](./tf-deployment-layers/layer-2/) to deploy the Azure Container Instances.

 ## Further help
 If you encountered issues or would like to suggest improvements to these samples, create an issue [here](https://github.com/miguelarcilla/az-tf-starterpacks/issues).